gobicycle/bicycle/manual_testing_plan.md

 ### Stability test

 1. -[ ] Checked
-- TEST    : Start optional `payment-prometheus`, `payment-test` services using README.md instructions with `CIRCULATION=true` env variable for long time (with enough amount of test TONs on wallet).
+- TEST    : Start `payment-test` service using technical_notes.md instructions
+            with `CIRCULATION=true` env variable for long time (with enough amount of test TONs on wallet).
             Periodically check availability and functionality of service by Grafana dashboard and docker logs.
 - RESULT  : There should be no abnormal behavior of service and errors in log